Understanding the Six Sigma technical terms and acronyms is essential for conducting Six Sigma projects.

 To improve a process, the definition or statement of a Six Sigma project is created.
 It includes the roles and responsibilities of the various team members of a Lean Six Sigma project, outline of the project, and the main stakeholders.
 It allows every team member to understand the most important goals of a project, and how they are to be carried out.

-Pdtraining delivers 1000’s of professional development courses each year in Auckland, Christchurch, Wellington and other cities, so you can be assured your training will be delivered by a qualified and experienced trainer.
+Pdtraining delivers 1000’s of professional development courses each year in Wellington, Auckland, Napier, Christchurch, Hamilton, Dunedin and Tauranga, so you can be assured your training will be delivered by a qualified and experienced trainer.

 All public Lean Six Sigma Green Belt Certification Training courses include am/pm tea, lunch, printed courseware and a certificate of completion.
 Customised courses are available upon request so please contact pdtraining on 1300 121 400 to learn more.